digitalearthafrica/deafrica-docs/data_specs/index.rst

         :doc:`ESA_World_Cereal_specs`

-        The WorldCereal project provides global, seasonal cropland and crop-type maps derived from high-resolution satellite observations, enabling consistent monitoring of agricultural land use and production.
-It offers open-access datasets that support food security assessments and agricultural management worldwide.
+        The WorldCereal provides seasonal cropland and crop-type maps derived from high-resolution satellite observations, enabling consistent monitoring of agricultural land use and production.

         :doc:`More <ESA_World_Cereal_specs>